Jetmate/hackclub/workshops/pico-8/README.md

    This is where you can test your game. **You can get to it by pressing `Ctrl-R`.
 To get back to the editor, press `Esc` twice.**

 ## Code, oh my
-Before making the actual game, a bit of theory.

 ![](assets/gameloop.png)

 Every game has something called a gameloop, which is code that is called every frame.
 This gameloop is split into three parts: first, the game collects user input (is the right arrow pressed?).
 Then, the game updates some internal variables (move the player right).
 Finally, the game redraws the screen to reflect the new state.